VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > **Note:** To see how the current approach works, look at the
 > **OrderEventHandler** class in the **Conference** project.

+### Choosing When to Update the Read-side Data

+In the Conference Management bounded context, the business customer can change the description of a seat type.
+This results in a **SeatUpdated ** event that is handled in the Orders and Registrations bounded context by the **ConferenceViewModelGenerator** class that updates the read-model data to reflect the new information about the seat type.
+The UI displays the new seat description when a registrant is making an order.

+However, if a registrant views a previously created order (for example to assign attendees to seats), the registrant sees the original seat description.

+> **CarlosPersona:** This is a deliberate business decision: we don't
+> want to confuse registrants by changing the seat description after
+> they create an order.

+> **BharathPersona:** If we did want to update the seat description on
+> existing orders, we would need to modify the
+> **PricedOrderViewModelGenerator** class to handle the **SeatUpdated**
+> and adjust its view model.

 ## Distributed Transactions and Event Sourcing

 The previous section that discussed the integration options for the